autocrypt/autocrypt/doc/level0.rst

 as a :rfc:`PGP/MIME <3156>` encrypted+signed message, encrypted to all
 recipients and the public key whose secret is controlled by the MUA itself.

+If the recommendation is ``discourage`` the user SHOULD be presented with a clear warning explaining that there is reason to believe one or more recipients will not be able to read the mail if it is sent encrypted.
+This message SHOULD state which recipients are considered problematic and provide useful information to help the user guage the risk.
+The optional counters and user-agent state are intended for this.

 For messages that are going to be encrypted when sent, the MUA MUST take care not to leak the cleartext of drafts or other